AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 - The traceability matrix was generated and can be found here: [Traceability_Matrix.xlsx](https://github.com/AnamariaJoo/Manual_testing_portofolio/blob/main/Final%20Project/Traceability_Matrix.xlsx)
 - Test execution chart was generated, the final report shows that a number of 3 tests have failed of a total of 30 tests.
 - A number of 30 test cases were planned for execution and all of them were executed.
-- A number of 7 bugs were found (including the ones found following exploratory testing), from which the priority is : 2 high, 2 medium and 3 low.
+- A number of 7 bugs were found (including the ones found through exploratory testing), from which the priority is : 2 high, 2 medium and 3 low.

 ![PIM_Module_Test execution chart](https://user-images.githubusercontent.com/109798595/181763111-5d956d65-168d-43a5-9ee2-71959a58e0af.jpg)